arunkumarchandra/endpoint_coding_challenge/README.md

 # endpoint_coding_challenge

-make sure Java 17+ installed
+make sure Java 17+ is installed

 check the version of the java installed using command `java --version
 `

-run the below commands at the root of the repository `endpoint_coding_challenge`
+run the below commands at the root level of the repository `endpoint_coding_challenge`

 compile the code using command
 `javac FileSystem.java`